ElaniceAi/python-a2a/README.md

 - The [Google A2A team](https://github.com/google/A2A) for creating the A2A protocol
 - The [Contextual AI team](https://contextual.ai/) for the Model Context Protocol
-- The [LangChain team](https://github.com/langchain-ai) for their powerful LLM framework

 - All our [contributors](https://github.com/themanojdesai/python-a2a/graphs/contributors) for their valuable input

 ## 👨‍💻 Author